webexpress-framework/WebExpress.Tutorial.WebApp/README.md

   ```
 - Adjust the fragment to your requirements.

-## Add a fragment for the link to the info page
+## Add a fragment for the link to the home page
-- Create a new fragment to view the info page in the `WebApp` project.
+- Create a new fragment to link the home page in the `WebApp` project.

   ```csharp
   using WebApp.WebPage;
   using WebExpress.WebApp.WebSection;